dbspringer/beerxml-plugin/readme.txt

 = 0.4 =

 * Custom taxonomy for the beer style.
 Creates an archive of all beers added for each style with link to the list of beers for each style.
+* Added mash and fermentation details, defaulted to off.
+To include add mash=true or fermentation=true to shortcode or update the settings in the admin menu.

 = 0.3.2 =